Josue Paul

 Josue Wildor Paul (born November 14, 1988) is an American former gridiron football wide receiver.
 He was drafted by the Kansas City Chiefs in the seventh round of the 2011 NFL draft.
 He played college football at Central Connecticut State University (CCSU).

 Paul was also a member of the Indianapolis Colts, Buffalo Bills, Denver Broncos, Hamilton Tiger-Cats, Calgary Stampeders, and Green Bay Packers.

-Early years
+Early life

 At a young age Paul enjoyed playing many different sports engaging in many different fitness activities.
 Paul began playing football at the age of 6 and quickly became serious pursuing football as a career path.
 Paul graduated from Pope John Paul II High School in Boca Raton, Florida in 2007.
 He was an avid student; involved in multiple programs in school, he was a letterman in football, basketball, and track, and a member of the Five Thousand Role Models of Excellence Program.
 In high school, he achieved second-team all-county and third-team all-state, he was also awarded the teams most improved player.